-Other items you may want to pack, which I’ve either had to lend to roomies or run to Walgreens for, are aspirin, ibuprofen, Band-Aids and nail clippers.
+You may want to pack items that I’ve either had to lend to roomies or run to Walgreens for: aspirin, ibuprofen, Band-Aids and nail clippers.
 Also, don’t forget to pack any of your required prescriptions.

 On a final note, a positive attitude and a smile always make a travel and the show experience a bit brighter.
 Don’t leave home without it.
 See you at the show!

 Mia Anstine is an outdoor writer, licensed outfitter, hunting guide, life coach, keynote speaker, and range safety officer, firearms instructor, and archery instructor.
 She is the founder of MAC Outdoors and Host of the MAC Outdoors Podcast.